doujincafe/doujin-event-viewer/README.md

 # Event Viewer

-A Tampermonkey script for event viewer.
+A [Tampermonkey](https://www.tampermonkey.net/) Script to display Doujin Event within dates on online doujin marketplaces such as Suruga-ya, Melonbooks and more.

+__PS: The doujin events present here is not complete.
+If you wish to add more events, please open up a issue, write the events with their dates and then include sources to verify.__

 ## Usage

-1. Clone the repository
-2. `yarn install`
-3. `yarn build:tampermonkey`
-4. Install the `dist/bundle.js` to Tampermonkey

-### OR

-Just create a new tampermonkey script and paste this
+Just create a tampermonkey script and paste this code and it should work:

 ```js
 // ==UserScript==